nearprotocol/stakewars/challenges/challenge004.md

 Where `t0` is the current epoch, and `t+n` epochs in the future.

-### Monitor the current set of validators with near-shell
+### Monitor the current set of validators with near-cli
 Use
 ```
 near validators current | awk '/<POOL_ID>/ {print $4}'